MasWag/FalCAuN/example/rv2021/README.md

 ./run_falcaun_all.sh
 ```

-Since the timeout is 4 hour by default, it may take quite a lot of time.
-If you want to make the timeout shorter, you can specify as follows.
+Since the timeout is 4 hours by default, it may take quite a lot of time.
+If you want to shorten the timeout, specify it as follows.

 ```bash
 ./run_falcaun_all.sh $((30 * 60)) # The timeout is in seconds.
 Here, the timeout is 30 minutes for each benchmark.
 ```

-If you want to run the experiments one by one, you can use `./run_falcaun_static.sh` for baseline, or `./run_falcaun_adaptive` for enhanced FalCAuN.
+If you want to run the experiments one by one, you can use `./run_falcaun_static.sh` for the baseline, or `./run_falcaun_adaptive.sh` for enhanced FalCAuN.
 The following is an example.

 ```bash
 ./run_falcaun_adaptive.sh GA AT_F1 $((30 * 60)) #  [kind] [Spec] [timeout in sec.]